bingoohuang/jsontime/README.md

 # jsontime

-Parsing time in JSON compatible with some common format.
+Parsing time in JSON compatible with some common format. (merge into github.com/bingoohuang/gg)

 ```go
 import (